siddhantkd/express-js-cc/README.md

 * Middleware functions are functions which have access to request and response object.
 * Express has built in middleware.
 * Middleware also third party.
-* Custom Middleware -
- Making changes to request and response object
+* Custom Middleware - Making changes to request and response object, Ending response cycle, Calling next middleware in the stack,
- Ending response cycle
- Calling next middleware in the stack